The Joy of Writing | A 30 day workbook for researchers

 Try the guide for 14 days (after your delivery date).
 If it doesn't help you rediscover joy in your writing and the research process, I'll refund every penny.
 All I request is a little helpful feedback so I can make it better - but that's optional.

-You will also be first in the loop as I expand this work to other platforms e.g. eventually a printable PDF, along with improvements and iterations to the product.
+You will be in the loop as I expand this work to other platforms e.g. eventually a printable PDF, Notion template ... along with improvements and iterations to the product.

 Not looking to buy right now?
 That's OK!
 I love that you have spent the time to read this page.
 If you have any queries or questions, please email me: annette@knowledgeecology.me